canonical/pebble/README.md

         # Example: /usr/bin/somecommand -b -t 30
         command: <commmand>

-        # (Optional) A short summary of the service
+        # (Optional) A short summary of the service.
         summary: <summary>

-        # (Optional) A detailed description of the service
+        # (Optional) A detailed description of the service.
         description: |
             <description>

         # (Optional) Control whether the service is started automatically when
         # Pebble starts.
+Default is "disabled".
         startup: enabled | disabled

         # (Optional) A list of other services in the plan that this service
-        # should start after
+        # should start after.
         after:
             - <other service name>

         # (Optional) A list of other services in the plan that this service
-        # should start before
+        # should start before.
         before:
             - <other service name>

         # (Optional) A list of other services in the plan that this service
-        # requires in order to start correctly
+        # requires in order to start correctly.
         requires:
             - <other service name>

         # (Optional) A list of key/value pairs defining environment variables
-        # that should be set in the context of the process
+        # that should be set in the context of the process.
         environment:
             <env var name>: <env var value>